 - A tear that extends to surrounding muscles.
-An anal fissure may extend into the ring of muscle that holds your anus closed (internal anal sphincter), making it more difficult for your anal fissure to heal.
-An unhealed fissure can trigger a cycle of discomfort that may require medications or surgery to reduce the pain and to repair or remove the fissure.
+An anal fissure may extend into the ring of muscle that holds your anus closed.
+This muscle is called the internal anal sphincter.
+If this happens, it makes it more difficult for your anal fissure to heal.
+An unhealed fissure may trigger a cycle of discomfort that may require medicines or surgery to reduce the pain and to repair or remove the fissure.

-Your doctor will likely ask about your medical history and perform a physical exam, including a gentle inspection of the anal region.
+Your health care provider will likely ask about your medical history and perform a physical exam, including a gentle inspection of the anal region.
 Often the tear is visible.
 Usually this exam is all that's needed to diagnose an anal fissure.

-An acute anal fissure looks like a fresh tear, somewhat like a paper cut.
-A chronic anal fissure likely has a deeper tear, and may have internal or external fleshy growths.
+A more recent, acute anal fissure looks like a fresh tear, somewhat like a paper cut.
+A long-lasting, also called chronic, anal fissure likely has a deeper tear.
+It also may have internal or external fleshy growths.
 A fissure is considered chronic if it lasts more than eight weeks.

 The fissure's location offers clues about its cause.
-A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a sign of another disorder, such as Crohn's disease.
-Your doctor may recommend further testing if he or she thinks you have an underlying condition:
+A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a symptom of another disorder, such as Crohn's disease.
+Your provider may recommend further testing to find out if you have an underlying condition.
+Tests may include:

 - Anoscopy.
-An anoscope is a tubular device inserted into the anus to help your doctor visualize the rectum and anus.
+An anoscope is a tubular device inserted into the anus to help your provider see the rectum and anus.

 - Flexible sigmoidoscopy.
-Your doctor will insert a thin, flexible tube with a tiny video into the bottom portion of your colon.
-This test may be done if you're younger than 50 and have no risk factors for intestinal diseases or colon cancer.
+Your provider inserts a thin, flexible tube with a tiny video into the bottom portion of your colon.
+This test may be done if you're younger than 45 and have no risk factors for intestinal diseases or colon cancer.

-- Externally applied nitroglycerin (Rectiv), to help increase blood flow to the fissure and promote healing and to help relax the anal sphincter.
-Nitroglycerin is generally considered the medical treatment of choice when other conservative measures fail.
+- Externally applied nitroglycerin (Rectiv).
+This can help increase blood flow to the fissure and promote healing.
+It also can help relax the anal sphincter.
+Nitroglycerin is generally considered the treatment of choice when other conservative measures fail.
 Side effects may include headache, which can be severe.

-- Topical anesthetic creams such as lidocaine hydrochloride (Xylocaine) may be helpful for pain relief.
+- Topical anesthetic creams such as lidocaine (Xylocaine) may help relieve pain.

-- Blood pressure medications, such as oral nifedipine (Procardia) or diltiazem (Cardizem) can help relax the anal sphincter.
-These medications may be taken by mouth or applied externally and may be used when nitroglycerin is not effective or causes significant side effects.
+- Blood pressure medicines, such as nifedipine or diltiazem, to help relax the anal sphincter.
+These medicines are generally applied to the skin but also can be taken by mouth.
+However when taken by mouth, their side effects can be greater.
+These medicines may be used when nitroglycerin is not effective or causes significant side effects.

-If you have a chronic anal fissure that is resistant to other treatments, or if your symptoms are severe, your doctor may recommend surgery.
-Doctors usually perform a procedure called lateral internal sphincterotomy (LIS), which involves cutting a small portion of the anal sphincter muscle to reduce spasm and pain, and promote healing.
+If you have a chronic anal fissure that is resistant to other treatments, or if your symptoms are severe, your health care provider may recommend surgery.
+Doctors usually perform a procedure called lateral internal sphincterotomy (LIS).
+LIS involves cutting a small portion of the anal sphincter muscle.
+This technique may help promote healing and reduce spasm and pain.

-Studies have found that for chronic fissure, surgery is much more effective than any medical treatment.
+Studies show that surgery is much more effective than any medical treatment for chronic fissure.
 However, surgery has a small risk of causing incontinence.

 Lifestyle and home remedies

-- Add fiber to your diet.
-Eating about 25 to 30 grams of fiber a day can help keep stools soft and improve fissure healing.
+- Adding fiber to your diet.
+Eating about 25 to 35 grams of fiber a day can help keep stools soft and improve fissure healing.
 Fiber-rich foods include fruits, vegetables, nuts and whole grains.
 You also can take a fiber supplement.
 Adding fiber may cause gas and bloating, so increase your intake gradually.

-- Drink adequate fluids.
+- Drinking adequate fluids.
 Fluids help prevent constipation.

-- Avoid straining during bowel movements.
+- Not straining during bowel movements.
 Straining creates pressure, which can open a healing tear or cause a new tear.

-If your infant has an anal fissure, be sure to change diapers frequently, wash the area gently and discuss the problem with your child's doctor.
+If your infant has an anal fissure, change diapers frequently and wash the area gently.
+Also, be sure to discuss the problem with your child's health care provider.

 Preparing for an appointment

-If you have an anal fissure, you may be referred to a doctor who specializes in digestive diseases (gastroenterologist) or a colon and rectal surgeon.
+If you have an anal fissure, you may be referred to a doctor who specializes in digestive diseases, called a gastroenterologist, or a colon and rectal surgeon.

 Here's some information to help you get ready for your appointment.